THE SHORT BIO

 9. I’m allergic to chocolate.
 It’s actually a metabolic intolerance, but essentially it just means I have to avoid it like the plague.
 Seriously, life without chocolate?
 Very, very hard.

-11. My friend bullied me into blogging more regularly and seriously in 2008, saying it would help my writing if I wrote about writing and all the stuff Life throws at me (like lemons…and poop) that gets in the way along this journey to the career I always wanted.
+11. My friend strong-armed me into blogging more regularly and seriously in 2008, saying it would help my writing if I wrote about all the stuff Life throws at me (like lemons…and poop) that gets in the way along this journey to the career I always wanted.
 It was probably the best advice I ever got.

 So here I am.
-Still on a journey, still dealing with things that get in my way, but always thankful that I get to do it.
+Still on this this path, still dealing with things that get in my way, but always thankful that I get to do it.